HorizenOfficial/arizen/README.md

 # Version History

 ## v1.1.4
+- [x] Fix: link from About section is not opened in Arizen
 - [x] Automatic pruning of old backups (maximum of 25 last backups)
 - [x] Settings for disabling notifications
+- [x] Import single PK via GUI
+- [x] animated image when data is loading
+- [x] reworked batch-withdraw logic
+- [x] Arabic and Portuguese translations
-- [x] Fix: link from About section is not opened in Arizen
+- [x] Warning messages in critical steps
+- [x] Introduce help menu
+- [x] Change text
+- [x] Tool for updating translations
+- [x] Fix: exported keys can be imported into Swing (finally)

 ## v1.1.3
 - [x] FIX: Import Private Key in WIF and HEX format (Compatible with Swing wallet).